plasticmind/site-practicaldesignsystems.com/src/content/posts/2023-05-15-your-design-system-is-a-product.md

 ---
-title: Your design system is a product.
+title: Your design system is a product
 description: Too much abstraction or design systems work too early can be risky.
 date: 2023-05-15
 tags: